instructure/canvas-lms/doc/lti_manual/01_lti_overview.md

 - **Message**: One of the two main integrations between Platform and Tool.
 A Message comes from a user and their actions within their browser, such as clicking on an embedded link for an LTI Resource.
 This action initiates an OpenID login, which results in the platform passing the Message (a JWT) to the tool.
 - **Service**: One of the two main integrations between Platform and Tool.
 A Service allows a Tool to directly communicate with a Platform.
 The LTI Advantage services are an example of this integration type.

-More information about these are found in the spec [here](http://www.imsglobal.org/spec/lti/v1p3/#key-concepts-and-elements).
+More information about these is found in the spec [here](http://www.imsglobal.org/spec/lti/v1p3/#key-concepts-and-elements).

 #### General Implementation Notes